Welcome......to my

 A Brief Biography:Raised in a small town called

-Mukwonago, after
+Mukwonago, Wisconsin, after

 being born at the end of the post-WWII baby boom in 1959, I was both too young